 Just across the street from the Newseum is the National Museum of American History.
 I love the exhibit showcasing First Ladies.
 They also have fun exhibits focused on lunch boxes, Little Golden Books and puppets over the years, and even an ongoing exhibit dedicated to the Girl Scouts.
 You can check out a few more of my favorite Washington, DC museums, like the International Spy Museum and the National Postal Museum, all of which are just a few blocks from each other.

 Ciao Bambino’s Family Vacation Consultant Team can help, from recommending family-friendly hotels to planning the full itinerary.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Erin Gifford is a mother of four who writes about family travel at Kidventurous.
 In her free time, she likes to run half-marathons, enter 5K races with her girls and write about all things running at Run with Erin.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!

 Please fillout the form below to create your free My Trip Planner account.